flyingoctopus/generative.design.oF/README.markdown

 This mini projects are made with openFrameworks.
 I'm looking forward to your comments since I'm learning C++.

+To use with openFrameworks 0.7.
+Get the latest from the git repo: https://github.com/openframeworks/openFrameworks

 ###Chapter 01: Colors###

 - *__01__*: Two rectangles in contrast hue.
 Color and size change with mouse position.